wjhlab/Age_Related_CyTOF/README.md

 # Input Data

-All raw FCS files and fully annotated data frame ("backup_output.rds") is available at 10.5281/zenodo.14755936.
+All raw FCS files and a fully annotated data frame ("backup_output.rds") are available at 10.5281/zenodo.14755936.

 The fully annotated data frame can be loaded onto the R script to generate the published figures in the manuscript.
-In Config, there are metadata, panel, and merged (annotation) files necessary to generate the heatmaps and other plots for the entire dataset (Supplementary Fig.).
+In Config, there are metadata, panel, and merged (annotation) files necessary to generate the heatmaps and other plots for the entire dataset.

+For PCA and correlation plots, excel files containing raw data necessary to generate these plots are provided.

 # R Scripts